-When using in hazardous areas, compliance with national regulations is mandatory.
+When the device is used in hazardous areas, compliance with national regulations is mandatory.
 Separate Ex-specific documentation is provided for measuring systems that are used in hazardous areas.
 This documentation is an integral part of these Operating Instructions.
-The installation specifications, connection data and safety instructions it contains must be strictly observed!
-Make sure that you use the right Ex-specific documentation for the right device with approval for use in hazardous areas!
+The installation specifications, connection data and safety instructions contained therein must be strictly observed.
+Make sure that you use the right Ex-specific documentation for the right device with approval for use in hazardous areas.